lwolf98/cc-project/README.md

 A lexer (Lex) creates tokens from the source code which are passed to the parser GNU Yacc/Bison.
 The grammar of the language is defined in the [lang.y](fblocks/lang.y) file.
 On program execution an abstract syntax tree is built and interpreded afterwards.

+An overview of the programming language and the interpreter is given in the [documentation](dokumentation_fblocks.pdf).